okuryu/node-yconnect/README.md

 By passing the access token to access the API, you can retrieve the data.

-Here is an example to access the [UserInfo API](http://developer.yahoo.co.jp/yconnect/userinfo.html):
+Here is an example to access the [UserInfo API]:

 ```js
 var yconnect = require('yconnect');